infodeco/computeUI/README.md

 The output is a threedimensional `numpy` array of the joint distribution.

-## Matlab
+## Matlab/Octave

-The Matlab version was tested with Matlab 2017a, but should also work with older versions of Matlab.
+The Matlab version was tested with Matlab 2017a and Octave 4.0, but should also work with older versions of Matlab or Octave.
 However, Matlab 2017a is needed to make use of the MEX-feature (see below).

-### An easy example: The AND distribution
+### Example: The AND distribution

 ```matlab
 ns = 2; ny = 2; nz = 2;